Mercedes-Benz EQE Review 2025: Price, specs & boot space

 The interior of the Mercedes EQE manages to feel satisfyingly different from the brand's petrol or diesel models, without being weird for the sake of it.
 You get big, comfortable seats with loads of adjustment, while the floating centre console hides some useful storage space beneath.

-Each trim level does have its own unique vibe: with its lime wood dash and part-Artico leather seats, even the most affordable EQE AMG Line feels far from basic.
-Ambient lighting on the AMG Lane Premium makes it feel a bit fancier, particularly when driving at night, while the Premium Plus model adds desirable features such as a head-up display and premium Burmester surround sound system.
+Each trim level does have its own unique vibe: with its lime wood dash and part-Artico leather seats, even the most affordable EQE Sport Edition feels far from basic.
+Ambient lighting on the AMG Line Premium makes it feel a bit fancier, particularly when driving at night, while the Premium Plus model adds desirable features such as a head-up display and premium Burmester surround sound system.

 We're yet to try a Mercedes-AMG EQE 53 but it promises to up the specialness inside, with highlights including some extra leather on the dash, stainless steel sports pedals, an AMG Performance steering wheel and an array of AMG logos dotted around the cabin.
-You also get climatised front seats in the AMG 53 (as well as the Exclusive Luxury model) - that's Mercedes language for seats that'll heat you up or cool you down at the touch of a button.
+You also get climatised front seats in the AMG 53 – that's Mercedes language for seats that'll heat you up or cool you down at the touch of a button.

 Quality and finish

 The Mercedes EQE generally feels exceptionally well finished, with lots of premium materials and nice-to-touch buttons.
-The pleasing thing is you don't have to spend a fortune on one of the higher-spec models for this - even the most affordable Mercedes EQE AMG Line feels sufficiently special (but what else would you expect with its relatively high start price?).
+The pleasing thing is you don't have to spend a fortune on one of the higher-spec models for this – even the most affordable Mercedes EQE Sport Edition feels sufficiently special (but what else would you expect with its relatively high start price?).

 Infotainment: Touchscreen, USB, nav and stereo in the Mercedes-Benz EQE

 One of the biggest talking points about the Mercedes EQE when it was first revealed was the Hyperscreen: a huge infotainment display made up of three separate screens running across the entire width of the dash.
-Unfortunately, the microchip shortage means this is actually a pretty rare option in the EQE and it's not currently available in certain markets (including the UK) - tech fans will have to wait a little longer for the ultimate in infotainment.
+The microchip shortage which initially hampered deliveries of this spectacular open has eased off a bit and it’s now offered as standard equipment on AMG Line Night Edition Premium Plus trim and both variants of the AMG 53.

-What you do get, though, is a large 12.8-inch central touchscreen media display running the latest MBUX software.
+In the rest of the range you get a large 12.8-inch central touchscreen media display running the latest MBUX software.
 You can navigate the infotainment using touchpad controls on the steering wheel (as well as, obviously, leaning forward and touching the screen), but it's still not as user-friendly on the move as using a separate rotary controller like the one you get in a BMW i4.

 Another way around this would be to use the 'Hey Mercedes' voice activated personal assistant which, in our experience, actually works quite well.
 It responds to vague commands such as "I'm cold" (turning up the climate control), while artificial intelligence means the MBUX will soon learn your personal habits (such as playing the radio station you like to listen to on your way home from work).
 Of course, you can bypass all this by connecting your phone and using Apple CarPlay or Android Auto to access your Spotify playlists and use Google Maps for navigation.